zephyrproject-rtos/zephyr/doc/platform/galileo.rst

 devices.

 #.
-Set the platform configuration to Galileo by changing the :command:`make`
+Set the board configuration to Galileo by changing the :command:`make`
    command to:

    .. code-block:: console